 Punching or Piercing: In this method, a punch and die cut precise holes in sheet metals.
 The sheet metal is placed between those two components and the metal punch perforates the sheet to remove circular pieces which can be used as new workpieces known as blanking.
 For large-scale production, punching is an effective process but not cost-effective for smaller jobs.

 Sawing: Different types of sawing operations can be performed to cut softer sheet metals.

 Machining: In this process, sheet metals are cut using tools like a drill bit or lathe blade.

 Deformation is the next major method for sheet metal fabrication processes.
 In this process, the sheet metal is manipulated or shaped without cutting it.
 Widely used sheet metal deformation processes are:

 Bending: Sheet metal bending is one of the most popular deformation processes.
 A machine known as a Press brake is used to bend sheet metals into V, U, or other complex shapes.
 With an increase in gauge thicknesses of sheet metals the force required to bend increases.
 The process of removing the bends from sheet metal is known as decambering.

 Stamping: In the stamping process, a hydraulic or mechanical stamping press equipped with a tool and die is used to perform specific tasks like curling, drawing, embossing, flanging, etc.

-Hemming: Hemming is a process by which the edges of a sheet metal are folded over itself or another piece of sheet metal to create rounded edge.
-In sheet metal fabrication process two types of hemming processes are widely involved.
+Hemming: Hemming is a process by which the edges of sheet metal are folded over itself or another piece of sheet metal to create a rounded edge.
+In the sheet metal fabrication process, two types of hemming processes are widely involved.
 They are roll hemming and conventional die hemming.
 Conventional hemming is used for mass production.
 A hemming roller is used for roll hemming.